 Having regular dental check-ups allows dentists to monitor the condition of tooth restorations, such as fillings and crowns, restoring or replacing them where needed.
-Just as natural teeth and gums require proper care so do dental restorations.
+Just as natural teeth and gums require proper care, so do dental restorations.
 Dentists provide patients with guidance on how best to care for their fillings and crowns.

-If left untreated the damaged tooth may fall out or need root canal treatment to prevent infection from spreading through the root canals.
+If left untreated, the damaged tooth may fall out or need root canal treatment to prevent infection from spreading through the root canals.
 Dental fillings seal the tooth and prevent the onset of tooth decay and infection that may cause gum disease and tooth loss.

 Existing teeth that require treatment with dental crowns are first cleaned before the dental crown is fixed to restore tooth structure.
 Tooth restorations are bonded to the existing tooth structure with dental cement or resin to seal the tooth and prevent infection.

-If left untreated damaged teeth may develop larger cavities that weaken tooth structure and expose the inner tooth dentin.
-Tooth decay and infection may set in causing tooth sensitivity and pain.
+If left untreated damaged teeth may develop larger cavities that weaken the tooth structure and expose the inner tooth dentin.
+Tooth decay and infection may set in, causing tooth sensitivity and pain.
 The teeth can eventually rot and break or fall out.
 Emergency dental care may be required to extract a severely infected tooth and be followed by root canal treatment.

 Having treatment with dental crowns ensures existing tooth structure is preserved and tooth extraction or loss is prevented.
 Dental crowns act to reinforce tooth structure and are also used to fill tooth gaps for straighter teeth.

 Dental crowns enable healthy bite function and improve aesthetics for a fresh, bright smile.
-Where patients have lost teeth dental implants may be inserted as replacement tooth roots to anchor a dental crown.
+Where patients have lost teeth, dental implants may be inserted as replacement tooth roots to anchor a dental crown.
 Alternatively, dental crowns may be used to anchor dental bridges that serve as a replacement for missing teeth.

-While some are lucky enough to take a crown out of their mouth which has fallen from the tooth structure, others lose crowns without even noticing the event.
+While some are lucky enough to take a crown out of their mouth that has fallen from the tooth structure, others lose crowns without even noticing the event.
 Fillings can dislodge when chewing food.

 If the condition is left untreated dental decay or infection may set in, causing further tooth sensitivity and pain.
 Seeking treatment as early as possible is recommended to prevent bacterial development at the tooth site where the filling or crown is lost.
 Emergency dentists are on hand to provide treatment to restore damaged or lost dental fillings and crowns.

 Firstly, try to find and keep the filling or crown that has fallen out and take it with you to the dental appointment.
-Contact a dentist or emergency dentist immediately when you have recognised loss of a tooth restoration, such as a filling or crown.
+Contact a dentist or emergency dentist immediately when you have recognised a loss of tooth restoration, such as a filling or crown.

-Dental restorations, such as fillings and crowns, have a life expectancy of around ten years depending on the material used to create the restoration.
+Dental restorations, such as fillings and crowns, have a life expectancy of around ten years, depending on the material used to create the restoration.
 New materials and technology are in development to improve dental restoration choices for patients.

-Following dentist guidelines for tooth restoration is important.
+Following dentist guidelines for tooth restoration is essential.
 It should include careful flossing and avoidance of sticky foods that may pull out the filling, as well as continued regular dental hygiene to keep bacteria at bay.

 Get started with a dental consultation